crossbrowsertesting/Selenium-InternJS/readme.md

 If you have our app open, you should see your test start.
 Because of our integration with digdug, the test will also start a tunnel for you.
 The existing test in the 'functional' directory tests a basic AngularJS ToDoApp.
 All tests in this directory will run.
 Unlike other test frameworks that require you to create a request to set the score, Intern does this automatically once the test finishes.

 Want to run tests in parallel?
 That's easy too!
 Open up the intern.js configuration file.
 Adding OS/Device configurations is as easy as adding capabilities objects to the 'environments' array.
-For instance, this environments array would run a test to Chrome, Edge, Opera, and Firefox on Windows 10:
+For instance, this environments array would run a test to Chrome, Edge, and Firefox on Windows 10:

 ```
 environments: [